 All you need is one nugget of information to break the ice and get the ball rolling.
 After that, the more you know, the more it also tells your new contact about you.
 You’re organised, focused, and you’ve done your homework.

-Again, come prepared to make the most of these sessions.
-Have your business cards at the ready, be set to share your background and goals, and have a selection of questions you’d love the answers to, lined up.
+Wherever you’re going, go prepared to make the most of the opportunities you’re presented with.
+Have your details at the ready, be set to share your background and goals, and have a selection of questions you’d love the answers to, lined up.

-Our core team and volunteers are product people and even though we’re working, we want to network too.
+Our core team and volunteers are product people and even though we’re working at our conferences, we want to network too.
 We’re a friendly bunch, so feel free to use us as your warm-up gig.
-After registration is the best time to get us – just look for the people in cyan!

 The Challenge of Networking

-If you’re already a seasoned hand at networking, the idea won’t cause you to break a sweat but that’s not the case for everyone.
-Walking up to a stranger can be daunting.
+If you’re already a networking pro, the idea won’t cause you to break a sweat but that’s not the case for everyone.
+Taking to a stranger in person or online can be daunting.
 But keep in mind that, if you’re at an event like #mtpcon, then most people are there to network, just like you.
-If you’re confident and happy to chat, smile and be open to make it easier for people to approach you.
+Once you’ve said the initial hello, that’s the hard work done!

 Kenneth Chin, the Chief Product Officer for Seek Asia, has described himself as the most extroverted introvert you’ll ever meet.
 He’s trained himself to be that way when the need arises.
-In his talk Leading Product Teams in Asia, at #mtpcon Singapore, he talks about this and offers advice for becoming more comfortable in front of others.
+In his talk Leading Product Teams in Asia, at #mtpcon Singapore 2019, he talks about this and offers advice for becoming more confident.

 More great networking advice: